 - After that, mix dressing ingredients in a shaker bottle.
 Subsequently, I often reuse old mustard bottles.
 Mix needed amount with salad when ready to serve

-Lamb is the traditional Easter meat because it symbolizes the sacrifice of Jesus on the cross.
+Roast lamb is the Greek Orthodox Easter meat because it symbolizes the sacrifice Jesus made on the cross.

 - 6 cloves garlic